Home Research Blog CV Tutorials Certificates

 Further Comprehension

-To internalise the concepts here, it helps to write out derivations with pen-and-paper.
+To internalise the concepts presented here, it helps to write out derivations with pen-and-paper.

-The source YouTube playlist of the course is freely available and definitely worth checking out if you prefer learning in a lecture format.
+The source YouTube playlist of the course is freely available, along with lecture notes, and definitely worth checking out if you prefer learning in a lecture format.
 Specifically, I based this chapter on lectures 1.1 and 1.2.

 Another recommended resource which I've consulted when writing this, is the seminal textbook 'Quantum Computation and Quantum Information' (10th Anniversary Edition) by Michael Nielsen and Isaac Chuang.
-While this is unfortunately not freely available, it is worth going through this or another textbook (or a similar resource) and solve questions with pen-and-paper to build a more rigorous understanding after reviewing this course.
+While this is unfortunately not freely available, it is worth going through this or another textbook (or a similar resource) and solve questions with pen-and-paper to build a more rigorous understanding after going through this tutorial.
 In the case of 'Quantum Computation and Quantum Information', I would recommend going through chapter 1, which an overview of quantum computing, and chapter 2 which introduces the maths of quantum mechanics.
+For further reading on top of this, chapter 4 which introduces quantum circuits with qubits is worth going through.